ejseqera/showcase/demo/docs/012_introduction_to_data_studios.md

 <br>

-!!!
-Advanced
+/// details | Advanced
+    type: info

 For a more detailed use-case of performing tertiary analysis with the results of the nf-core/rnaseq pipeline in a Jupyter notebook, take a look at the [Analyse RNAseq data using Jupyter Notebooks](./013_data_studio_jupyter_example.md) section.
+///